Cries from the Grave: The Cambridge Death Curve, Part 2

 Chad Lewis and Terry Fisk, The Illinois Road Guide to Haunted Locations (Eau Claire: Unexplained Research Publishing Company, 2007), 135.

-Posted on September 29, 2017, in True Crime and tagged Andover Township, Ax Murder, Cambridge, Cambridge Chronicle, Clarence B. Markham, Henry County, Illinois, Julia Markham, Murder, postpartum depression, Timber Ridge Road.
+Posted on September 29, 2017, in True Crime and tagged Andover Township, Ax Murder, Cambridge, Cambridge Chronicle, Henry County, Illinois, Murder, postpartum depression.
 Bookmark the permalink.
 Leave a comment.